Jump to topic

 MDD is another term for clinical depression that affects how a patient may think, feel, or act.
-MMD can cause a loss of interest in everyday activities and can lead to physical and emotional problems that may seem beyond the patient’s control.
+MDD can cause a loss of interest in everyday activities and can lead to physical and emotional problems that may seem beyond the patient’s control.

 Most patients experience extreme sadness and a lack of interest in their day to day and may struggle with why they should continue living.
-MMD is not simply weakness or laziness and requires lifelong treatment that can include medication, talk therapy, and building better habits and routines.
+MDD is not simply weakness or laziness and requires lifelong treatment that can include medication, talk therapy, and building better habits and routines.

 Although depression may occur only once during your life, people typically have multiple episodes.
 During these episodes, symptoms occur most of the day (nearly every day) and may include:

 While Trintellix cannot completely rid the patient of all these symptoms, the increased serotonin levels can help combat several of these symptoms to give the patient the ability to create healthier habits and thought patterns in their daily lives.